iXedium/satisfactory-playground/docs/PROJECT_STRUCTURE.md

 Contains code organized by application feature domain.

 - **`src/features/factory-planner/`**: Houses the core logic and UI for the **factory planning feature**.
+Includes component-specific styles (e.g., `ItemNode.css`).
     - `components/`: Contains React components **specifically related to the factory planner feature**.
         - `AccumulatedResourceView.tsx`: Displays the aggregated list of required resources.
 Now utilizes `useGroupedAccumulatedItems` and `useItemFilteringSorting` hooks for data processing and filtering/sorting logic, and renders `AccumulatedViewControls`.
         - `DependencyTree.tsx`: Renders the main dependency tree structure.
         - `ItemNode.tsx`: Component representing a single item node within the tree.
+Includes styling for different view densities (`ItemNode.css`), handling for `onOptimizeAllMachines` prop.
         - `ListNode.tsx`: **DEPRECATED/UNUSED** - Was previously used for an alternative list view representation.
         - `FactoryPlanner.tsx`: Main orchestrating component for the factory planner UI and logic.
+Integrates various hooks and passes down handlers like `onOptimizeAllMachines`.
         - `TreeNode.tsx`: Component representing a generic node in the tree view (wraps `ItemNode`).
+Handles recursive rendering and passes down props like `onOptimizeAllMachines`.
         - `index.ts`: Bundles and exports components from this directory.
     - `hooks/`: Contains React hooks specific to the factory planner logic.
         - `useFactoryPlanner.ts`: **REFACTORED** - The primary hook for the factory planner feature.
 Now acts mainly as an **integrator**, assembling state and handlers from Redux and numerous specialized hooks.
 Manages loading/saving of core Redux state.
+Implements the `handleOptimizeAllMachines` logic.
         - `useGroupedAccumulatedItems.ts`: **NEW** - Hook responsible for processing `accumulatedDependencies` from Redux, fetching related item/recipe data, and grouping items for display in the `AccumulatedResourceView`.
         - `useItemFilteringSorting.ts`: **NEW** - Hook managing state and logic for searching, sorting, and filtering items displayed in the `AccumulatedResourceView`.
         - `useItemNodeCalculations.ts`: **NEW** - Hook containing the calculation logic for a node's nominal rate and efficiency, extracted from `ItemNode.tsx`.
         - `usePlannerDataManagement.ts`: **NEW** - Hook containing handlers for direct data manipulation (deleting trees, updating node properties, clearing saved data).
         - `usePlannerDebugTools.ts`: **NEW** - Hook containing utility and test functions previously in `useFactoryPlanner`, exposed via the `window` object for debugging.
-        - `usePlannerDisplayOptions.ts`: **UPDATED** - Hook managing state and persistence for UI display options (show machines, etc.).
+        - `usePlannerDisplayOptions.ts`: **UPDATED** - Hook managing state and persistence for UI display options (show machines, etc.), including setting the default `viewDensity` to 'compact'.
 No longer manages the old List/Tree view mode.
         - `usePlannerExcessHandling.ts`: **NEW** - Hook managing the complex logic for handling changes to node excess production, including dispatching updates and potentially managing UI refresh triggers.
-        - `usePlannerImportExport.ts`: **NEW** - Hook containing handlers related to importing and exporting nodes between production trees.
+        - `usePlannerImportExport.ts`: **NEW** - Hook containing handlers related to importing and exporting nodes between production trees, including dispatching the restored `unimportNodeThunk`.
         - `usePlannerItemSelection.ts`: **NEW** - Hook managing state related to selecting items/recipes for creating new production chains (item list, selections, recent items).
         - `usePlannerNodeInteractions.ts`: **NEW** - Hook containing handlers for simple UI interactions with nodes (expand/collapse, machine count/multiplier changes, toggle extensions).
+Used by `useFactoryPlanner` to implement optimize-all functionality.
         - `usePlannerNodeState.ts`: **NEW** - Hook managing local state overrides for individual nodes (excess map, machine maps, expanded nodes, extension overrides) and their persistence.
         - `usePlannerPersistence.ts`: **NEW** - Hook responsible for the side effect of saving the main Redux state slices (`dependencies`, `recipeSelections`) to `localStorage`.
         - `usePlannerRecipeManagement.ts`: **NEW** - Hook containing the handler for changing a recipe within an existing tree and triggering recalculation.
         - `usePlannerTreeCalculation.ts`: **NEW** - Hook containing handlers for creating new production trees (`handleCalculate`, `handleCreateNewTree`) and generating tree IDs.
+Includes fix to ensure `availableRecipes` are populated correctly on new roots.
     - `store/`: Contains Redux Toolkit slices related to the factory planner state.
         - `dependencySlice.ts`: Manages the state of the dependency tree itself (nodes, connections, calculations).
 Likely the largest and most complex slice.
+Includes actions related to unimport logic (`removeNodeAction`).
+        - `importExportLogic.ts`: Contains Redux thunks and related logic for handling complex import/export operations, notably the restored `unimportNodeThunk` and its dependencies.
+        - `productionUpdateLogic.ts`: Holds logic related to updating production state, potentially including recipe change recalculations.
         - `recipeSelectionsSlice.ts`: Manages the state of selected recipes for nodes.
         - `treeUiSlice.ts`: Manages UI-specific state for the tree view (e.g., expanded nodes, view options).
         - `index.ts`: Bundles and exports slices and selectors from this directory.